DIRACGrid/diracx/docs/dev/explanations/components/index.md

 # Packaging and versioning

-DiracX is a comprehensive Python package, composed of several interconnected submodules.
+DiracX is written in Python package and composed of several interconnected submodules.
 It's designed to provide robust and versatile functionalities, primarily through these key components:

 1. **User-Facing Components**:

     - **`diracx`**: This is the primary interface for users, integrating both the Command Line Interface (CLI) and Python API.
     - **`diracx-routers`**: Serves as the server component, offering HTTPS endpoints.
     - **`diracx-tasks`**: Handles operations executed by DiracX servers, either periodically or upon request.

 2. **Containerization**:

     - Each component is available as a container image, packaging DiracX along with all necessary dependencies.

 ## Python Modules